Delving even further back...

 Oh yeah, I also used to live in Sweden.
 I was on exchange there for a semester during my undergraduate degree, and lived in a 'Flogsta corridor' with 11 other students.
 I'll spare you the tales of cleaning rosters, people waking me consistently in the wee hours by rocking out to Tina Turner and Rod Stewart, and making the most of our rooftop sauna.
 Mine was not a typical Flogsta corridor, that usually only has a couple of foreign students, as we had three Italians (one who lived in the next corridor over but would visit a lot), one German, one Greek Cypriot, myself and 7 Swedes.
 We often ate together, and started this off by having a typical kräftskiva or Crayfish Party.

-Mixing up way too much waffle batter The remnants, after many a waffle was consumed with cream, ice cream and jam.
+The remnants, after many a waffle was consumed with cream, ice cream and jam.
 And possibly champagne.
-The leftover mix after everyone was completely stuffed.
-We were eating waffles for days.
 One of our Corridor Dinners had a theme - Homeland Food.
 Oh it was a delicious theme.
 I was torn about what to make, and although I toyed with making meat pies, vanilla sliceeventually decided on making sushi as I figured I was representing the entire Asian/Oceanic region.

 No?
 Hmmm, well how about a chocolate spanner, or mobile phone?